aws-samples/disaster-recovery-workshop/workshop/content/intro/disaster-recovery/architecture-pillars.en.md

 type: documentation
 ---

-There are 3 crucial pillars for *workloads* run in the environment *Cloud* be resilient since their conception.
+There are 3 crucial pillars for *workloads* running in the environment *Cloud* be resilient since its conception.
 These pillars base the architectural decisions that enable the movement of *workload* flexibly and securely: <br><br>

 |Infrastructure-AS-Code|Data Movement | Application Architecture |
 |-|-|-|